jundalisay/superb/content/en/research/socrates/simple-republic/book-8/chapter-1.md

-+++
+---
-title= "Aristocracy, Oligarchy, Democracy, Tyranny"
+title: "Aristocracy, Oligarchy, Democracy, Tyranny"
-# heading= "The Simple Republic by Plato Book 8 Chapter 1"
-date= 2015-09-12
+heading: "Chapter 1 of Book 8"
+date: 2015-09-30
+image: "/covers/republic.jpg"
-description= "Dialectics is the last and most important study that is superior to all the sciences as it deals with the nature of things.
-The four divisions of knowledge are science, understanding, opinion, and perception of shadows." image ="/covers/republic.jpg" linkf= "/research/socrates/simple-republic/book-8/chapter-2/" linkftext= "Chapter 2" linkb= "/research/socrates/simple-republic/book-7/chapter-4/" linkbtext= "Chapter 4" icon= "/icons/soc.png"
+description: "Dialectics is the last and most important study that is superior to all the sciences as it deals with the nature of things.
+The four divisions of knowledge are science, understanding, opinion, and perception of shadows"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 {{< l a="Socrates" >}}